KenDickey/BeeYourself/README.md

 (SCompiler forClass: UndefinedObject) smalltalkCompiler  compileMethod:   'foo [true ifTrue: [^self]]' .
 ```

+## Licences

+- See LICENCES directory: Acuerna, JavierPimas (Quorum Software) and Cuis -- all MIT.
+- Packages typically specify copyright but unspecified => Cuis.

 ** "What is a System?
 Simply a set of things that are interconnected in ways that produce distinct patterns of behavior." _Doughnut Economics_, Kate Raworth.